Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 > JAI provides an integrated build process.
 Essentially, your source code is the project file, and the compile options are specified in your code.
 You communicate with the compiler using the same language you’re writing the program in.

 We learned about compiling a program with the `jai` command in § 3, while all command-line options were reviewed in § 2B.
-This chapter talks about building (compiling/linking while setting options) a Jai project through running another Jai program: the meta-program, which is usually called `build.jai` (it used to be called `first.jai`).
+This chapter talks about building (compiling/linking while setting options) a Jai project through running another Jai program: the **meta-program**, which is usually called `build.jai` (it used to be called `first.jai`).
 Most of the procedures we will need are define in module _Compiler_, so we'll import this module in the programs in this chapter.
 Most of these programs will also be run at compile-time with #run.
 By convention a procedure called `build()` is run:  `#run build()`
 Any procedure that has the **#compiler** directive is a proc that interfaces with the compiler as a library; it works with compiler internals.

 ## 30.1 Workspaces